VCSTDN2024/opsc7312-poe-techtitans/README.md

 ### 4. Meal Planning
    - **Day and Meal Time Selection**: Users can plan meals by selecting days and meal times.
-   - **Meal Planner Calendar**: Set up a weekly meal plan and view planned recipes by day and meal time.
    - **Notification for Meal Prep**: Schedule notifications based on meal times to remind users when to start cooking.

 ### 5. Settings & Personalization
-   - **Profile Management**: Users can edit profiles, manage notification settings, switch languages, and customize unit of measurement preferences.
+   - **Profile Management**: Users can edit profiles, and switch languauges.
    - **Language Settings**: Support for English and Afrikaans, allowing users to switch languages seamlessly.
    - **Unit Conversion**: Easily convert between metric and imperial units within the app.
    - **Account Deletion**: Confirm account deletion with re-authentication for security.
 Removes user data from Firebase.